DaanVervacke/pytoledo/README.md

 The Session object allows you to query the various endpoints.

+Good to know:

-Data will always be returned as JSON via stdout.
+- Data will always be returned as JSON via stdout.
+You can redirect the output to any file using '>'.

-Tested on Windows 11 & Ubuntu 20.04
+- Tested on Windows 11 & Ubuntu 20.04
+- Teacher accounts (u) are not supported!
 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install pyToledo.